 Because of the large watershed size and model limitations, large areas of land were lumped together as modeling subwatersheds.
 This process inherently simplifies watershed representation and reduces some level of detail.
-However, this process most likely introduces little modeling uncertainty when compared to the other potential sources of uncertainty.

 Point source discharges have the potential to affect flow and water quality in a stream.
 The MDAS model can account for these sources by using time-series inputs of flow and concentrations.
 However, most point sources only report data on a monthly basis (or less), and data were extrapolated to provide daily model input.
 In other cases, very little information was available about the point sources, and best professional judgment was used to estimate flow, timing, or outfall location.
 Point source uncertainties have the greatest potential to affect model output during low-flow events, when point sources make up a larger percentage of the pollutant load.